rjsears/GardenPi/README.md

 ##### Cloning the Repo
 Next, grab the repo via git or download it and place it in the ```/var/www/gardenpi_control``` directory.
 Once you have done that, we need to modify the system_info.py file.
 This is the file where all of our database information and API credentials for Email, Twilio, Pushbullet are stored.
 Make all necessary changes and save the file.

+#### Initial changes to make before starting
 The GardenPi software is written to utilize several other automation platforms that I have installed in our house.
-These are some areas within system_info.py you should attention to:
+These system monitor our water usage with smart water meters and per-circuit power consumption for our AC circuits.
+The power information is simply dispayed on the main page of the GardenPi app while the water information is used to calculate and display zone water usage.
+If you have some type of power monitoring, then you could very easily These are some areas within system_info.py you should attention to:

 ```
 ## Setup our EmonCMS Database Connection